CZDanol/streamdeck-discordmixer/README.md

 2. Add the "Discord Volume Mixer" button on your deck.
 3. Go to the [Discord developer portal](https://discordapp.com/developers) and create an application.
    * **You must use the same account in to the Developer portal as in your Discord application, otherwise it won't work.** (You can add the other account as app tester though.)
-   * You're setting this stuff up for your own account, not for any bot or anythin else.
+   * You're setting this stuff up for your own account, not for any bot or anything else.
 4. In the Oauth2 settings, set the redirect URI to `http://localhost:1337/callback`
 5. Hit "Save changes".
-6. From the OAuth2 tab, copy `Client ID` and `Client secret` and paste it in the deck button details.
+6. From the OAuth2 tab, copy `Client ID` and `Client secret` and paste it in your Discord Volume Mixer button settings (the button used to access the volume mixer).
 7. Click on the deck button.
 Discord will ask you for some permissions & firewall and stuff.
 8. Done.